What Sugar Does to Your Brain

 Autism is an interesting exception to the lack of research.
 A review by the prestigious Cochrane review admitted that many of the studies linking foods that act like sugar (grains) and gluten to autism have been of poor quality, but they do point to one study that does show a relationship between a gluten-free diet and improvement in the symptoms of autism.13 While far from conclusive, these studies open the possibility of a solution for the growing epidemic of autism.

-Brain Plan
+Healthy Brain Plan

 Okay, let’s say you actually want to take care of your brain.
 What is the best way to go?

-- Avoid grains and sugars: Read my book Sugarettes or take the 30 Sugar Free Days Challenge, and get yourself off sugar and foods that act like sugar.
+- Avoid grains and sugars: Read my book or take the 30 Sugar Free Days Challenge, and get yourself off sugar and foods that act like sugar.

 - Exercise: It has been shown that exercise is great for your brain, and it increases BDNF.14